 Each panel measures at 2 foot wide by 5 foot 5 inches high.
 This makes the whole drum shield 14 foot wide in length when extended fully.
 The size of this particular drum shield makes it perfect for even large drum sets.

-Overall this is without a doubt the best drum shield on the market.
-It has a very classy and strong design and offers excellent acoustic isolation between the drum set and listeners.
+This drum shield has a very classy and strong design and offers excellent acoustic isolation between the drum set and listeners.

 It’s perfect for live stages to help other musicians hear themselves better and prevent the drums from interfering with other microphones on stage.